DTLA can identify early if your child has special needs!

 1- Visual Attention Span for Letters

 The test-taker is asked to recall a set of random letters presented visually.
-The proctor begins by presenting just 2 letters for the test-taker to memorize, but the number of letters presented increases over time.
+The proctor begins by offering just two notes for the test-taker to memorize, but the number of messages showed increases over time.

 2- Verbal Absurdities

 As the term implies, this test involves the presentation of weird and nonsensical phrases and statements to the test-taker.
 Test-taker must them explain what is absurd about the phrases or statement he or she heard.
-This sub test aims to measure understanding of material presented orally.
+This subtest aims to measure understanding of the material presented orally.

 3- Following Oral Directions

 This test is designed to measure a person’s aptitude in grasping and executing directions presented orally.
 In many ways, this is a more practical measure of intelligence, as it involves measuring a skill that is critical in not just school but also at work.

 The good thing about the sub-tests of the Detroit Test of Learning Aptitude is that they don’t contain the bias of traditional aptitude tests against persons with visual impairment or learning disabilities related to reading and comprehension of written text (e.g., dyslexia).
 The precise delineation of which senses or learning style to use in each sub-test also makes for the easy identification of special needs in particular areas.
 For instance, a child who does well in processing information presented visually, but struggles with the information given orally, may need extra support in classrooms where lectures are the primary medium of instruction.

 More so, the test is age-sensitive.
 That is, it uses a different set of norms when dealing with young children and when dealing with young adults.
 You can use the Detroit Test of Learning Aptitude – Primary 3rd Edition (or DTLA – P3) when testing children 6 to 11 years of age, and the regular format for older children.